 We are looking for people with love for nature and people, who can appreciate a good conversation and also silence.

-The accomodation in both project bases is shared dormitory style.
+The accomodation is shared dormitory style.
 Separate male and female accomodation is available.

 We provide mattresses and mosquito nets, but bring your own mosquito repellent.
 Camping is also an option.